crcn/sift.js/README.md

 [1, 2, 3, 4, 5].filter(filter); // 1, 3, 5
 ```

-#### Omitting builtin operations
+#### Omitting built-in operations

-You can create a filter function that omits the builtin operations like so:
+You can create a filter function that omits the built-in operations like so:

 ```javascript
 import { createQueryTester } from "sift";